 Click system flooring has become very popular in recent times due to the ease in which it can be laid over existing floors and subfloors.

 Click system floors come in the engineered wood and laminate variety, and when fitted, they lie on top of your existing floor like a giant jigsaw puzzle with tight, interlocking sections.

 When the floor is new, the wood contains a 6-9% moisture content.
-It is advised that you acclimatise the wood first before installing so that the wood can shrink or swell prior to locking the sections of wood together.
+It is advised that you acclimatise the wood first before installing so that the wood can shrink or swell before locking the sections of wood together.

 However, over time the wood naturally loses its moisture content causing the wood panels to shrink.
 This shrinkage means the floor sections are not snuggly fitted together and movement begins to occur in the interlocking sections.